 Every church loses people.
 It’s a natural part of living in our current culture.
 Two to three percent will likely move away—more if you’re in an urban area.
 One or two percent will die.
 And some will just fade away and stop attending without connecting to another local body.
-Obviously these figures will vary depending on your local context.
+Obviously these figures and how relatively successful you are at reaching people will vary depending on your local context.

 You can’t stop people from moving.
 You certainly can’t stop them from dying.
 But there is one group of people you can do something about.
 Some of the people who leave are people who started attending, became regular attenders or even members, and then fell away within a few months because they never really became rooted.
 They simply didn’t stick.